matthewmoto/atmega_a7105/README.md

 A single node mesh isn't very interesting.
 Thusly, to start doing things other than being a lonely radio singing to yourself, you'll need a pair of nodes to make a mesh.

+I included a few simple example sketches to use when you're getting started with the code.
+These include test programs used to develop the mesh code and actual production code used in the first project (my Halloween 2015 house decorations).

 ## Register Host Test ##
 This sketch can be found at examples/register\_host\_test/atmega\_a7105.ino.
 To build it, simply copy it to the root of the repo, and do the usual scons build/upload.